October 18, 2012

 Changed Desktops

 If your computer desktop changes without you having made the changes it is a sure sign there is virus on your computer.
-Changes to desktops can range from new programs being added, deleted programs or even having icons moved around.

 Computer Speed